 Here’s the Trib’s Editorial endorsement of Roger Reinert.

 I’m mostly pleased with the Trib’s editorial endorsement of Roger Reinert.
 I was but an afterthought but the Trib didn’t go out of its way to disparage me other than to say it appears my desire to have the state pay for part of the Red Plan is illegal.
 That changing the law is part and parcel of what legislators do seems not to occur to them.
-Perhaps this should not surrpise me because the Trib seems not to understand that journalism and the news often go together.
+Perhaps this should not surprise me because the Trib seems not to understand that journalism and the news often go together.

 Quibble Two: The headline uses the wrong word, “retain” when taking about electing Roger to the Senate.
 But Roger is not in the Senate.
-This is analagous to saying Roger should be reelected.
+This is analogous to saying Roger should be reelected.
 Clumsy word choice.

 Quibble Three: Roger is given credit for seeing that LGA (Local Governmental Aid) will probably die off in the next ten years.
 I told the Trib almost the same thing so Roger’s brilliant analysis seems to apply to me as well.